chipmuenk/pyfda/INSTALLATION.md

 The manifest also specifies which of the
 [three available runtimes](https://docs.flatpak.org/en/latest/available-runtimes.html)
-(Freedesktop, Gnome or KDE) shall be used.
-As pyfda uses a lot of Qt, the KDE runtime is selected.
+(Freedesktop, Gnome or KDE) will be used.
+As pyfda builds upon (py)Qt, the KDE runtime is selected.

 Runtime and SDK need to be installed first to your local computer using